onlyquake/xonotic-wiki/overkill-tutorial.md

 Movement
 ========

-Every [Vanilla movement tip](Halogenes_Newbie_Corner#movement) also applies in Overkill.
+Every [vanilla movement tip](Halogenes_Newbie_Corner#movement) also applies in Overkill.
 However there is one key aspect making the game way faster - **dodging**.
 But let's review the basics first:

 Bunny Hopping
 -------------

-[Same as Vanilla](Halogenes_Newbie_Corner#bunny-hopping) - instead of just walking around you should always jump because it's much faster.
+[Same as vanilla](Halogenes_Newbie_Corner#bunny-hopping) - instead of just walking around you should always jump because it's much faster.
 Basically keep the `jump` key (by default `space bar`) pressed all the time.
 The are only two exceptions to this rule:

 1. you *want* to be slow (to not fall off a ledge)
 2. you need to *sneak*, since bunny hopping makes a lot of noise (you can crouch additionally to further minimize your movement noises).